MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Please use [Invoke-ServiceFabricEncryptText](./Invoke-ServiceFabricEncryptText.md) cmdlet.

 ### [Invoke-ServiceFabricEncryptText](Invoke-ServiceFabricEncryptText.md)
-Encrypts secrets to include in Service Fabric manifests or configurations.
+Encrypts text to include in Service Fabric manifests or configurations.

 ### [Invoke-ServiceFabricFailoverTestScenario](Invoke-ServiceFabricFailoverTestScenario.md)
 Invokes a test scenario to induce faults in a Service Fabric partition.